anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: If you can't feed a hundred people, then feed just one.
+Quote: When you realize there is nothing lacking, the whole world belongs to you.

-By: Mother Teresa
+By: Laozi